ak-coram/wayflan-mirror/README.md

 This is a brief version of the [Hello World](./examples/hello-world.lisp) example.

-This snippet connects to a Wayland compositor to print all global variables the client can bind to:
+This snippet connects to a Wayland server to print all global variables the client can bind to:

 ```lisp